PolusAI/image-tools/polus-intensity-projection-plugin/README.md

 # Intensity Projection Plugin

-This WIPP plugin calculates the volumeteric intensity projection of a 3d image along the z-direction(depth).
+This WIPP plugin calculates the volumetric intensity projection of a 3d image along the z-direction(depth).
 The following types of intensity projections have been implemented:

 1. Maximum:
 2. Minimum